dasteihn/slurm-FFTW-perf-tester/README.md

 ### The SLURM Script

 > Note:
 Don't forget to add your e-mail-adress in your scripts!
+Otherwise the cluster won't inform you that your job has failed and you will be too proud of yourself.

 There's also a slurm script for each node configuration in the subfolder.
 You are responsible for adjusting: